Asian black bear: Distribution and habitat

-Fossil record indicate that the Asian black bear once ranged as far west as Western Europe, though it now occurs very patchily throughout its former range, which is limited to Asia.
-Today, it occurs from southeastern Iran eastward through Afghanistan and Pakistan, across the foothills of the Himalayas in India and Myanmar to mainland Southeast Asia, except Malaysia.
-Its range in northeastern and southern China is patchy, and it is absent in much of east-central China.
+During the Middle Pleistocene and early Late Pleistocene, the Asian black bear ranged from the Iberian Peninsula, the Balkans to the Ural Mountains.
+Today, it occurs very patchily in its former range from southeastern Iran eastward through Afghanistan and Pakistan, across the foothills of the Himalayas in India and Myanmar to mainland Southeast Asia, except Malaysia.
+Its range in China is patchy in the northeast and south, Hainan and Taiwan, and it is absent in much of east-central China.
 Other population clusters exist in the southern Russian Far East and in North Korea.
-A small remnant population survives in South Korea.
-It also occurs on the Japanese islands of Honshu and Shikoku, as well as on Taiwan and the Chinese island of Hainan.
+Small remnant populations survive in South Korea, and on Honshu and Shikoku islands.

 It typically inhabits deciduous forests, mixed forests and thornbrush forests.
-In the summer, it usually inhabits altitudes of around 11480 ft in the Himalayas but rarely above 12000 ft.
-In winter, it descends to altitudes below 4920 ft.
+In the summer, it usually inhabits elevations of around 11480 ft in the Himalayas but rarely above 12000 ft.
+In winter, it descends to elevations below 4920 ft.
 In Japan, it also occurs at sea level.

 There is no definitive estimate as to the number of Asian black bears: Japan posed estimates of 8–14,000 bears living on Honshū, though the reliability of this is now doubted.
-Although their reliability is unclear, rangewide estimates of 5–6,000 bears have been presented by Russian biologists.
-In 2012, Japanese Ministry of the Environment estimated the population at 15–20,000.
+Although their reliability is unclear, rangewide estimates of 5–6,000 Asian black bears have been presented by Russian biologists.
+According to the Mammal Society of Japan, the introduction of conservation policies by the Ministry of the Environment, along with a decline in hunters due to an aging population, has led to a significant increase in the population and expansion of the range of the Japanese black bear.
+Estimates indicate that the population rose from approximately 15,000 individuals in 2012 to around 44,000 in 2023.
 Rough density estimates without corroborating methodology or data have been made in India and Pakistan, resulting in the estimates of 7–9,000 in India and 1,000 in Pakistan.
 Unsubstantiated estimates from China give varying estimates between 15 and 46,000, with a government estimate of 28,000.